Combining Machine Learning Defenses without Conflicts: Abstract

 \section{Abstract}

-Machine learning (ML) defenses protect against various risks to security, privacy, and fairness.
-Real-life models need simultaneous protection against multiple different risks which necessitates combining multiple defenses.
-But combining defenses with \emph{conflicting interactions} in an ML model can be \emph{ineffective}, incurring a significant drop in the effectiveness of one or more defenses being combined.
-Practitioners need a way to determine if a given combination can be effective.
-Experimentally identifying effective combinations can be time-consuming and expensive, particularly when multiple defenses need to be combined.
-We need an inexpensive, easy-to-use \emph{combination technique} to identify effective combinations.

-Ideally, a combination technique should be (a) \emph{accurate} (correctly identifies whether a combination is effective or not), (b) \emph{scalable} (allows combining multiple defenses), (c) \emph{non-invasive} (requires no change to the defenses being combined), and (d) \emph{general} (is applicable to different types of defenses).
-Prior works have identified several ad-hoc techniques but none satisfy all the requirements above.
-We propose a principled combination technique, \method, to identify effective defense combinations. \method meets all requirements, achieving 90\% accuracy on eight combinations explored in prior work and 81\% in 30 previously unexplored combinations that we empirically evaluate in this paper.
+Machine learning (ML) models require protection against various risks to security, privacy, and fairness.
+Real-life ML models need simultaneous protection against multiple risks, necessitating combining multiple defenses \emph{effectively}, without incurring significant drop in the effectiveness of the constituent defenses.
+We present a systematization of existing work based on \emph{how defenses are combined}, and \emph{how they interact}.
+We then identify unexplored combinations, and evaluate combination techniques to identify their limitations.
+Using these insights, we present, \method, a combination technique which is (a) \emph{accurate} (correctly identifies whether a combination is effective or not), (b) \emph{scalable} (allows combining multiple defenses), (c) \emph{non-invasive} (allows combining existing defenses without modification), and (d) \emph{general} (is applicable to different types of defenses).
+We show that \method achieves 90\% accuracy on eight combinations from prior work, and 86\% in 30 unexplored combinations which we empirically evaluated.